Nirbhay02-villain/Ecommerce-Sales-Dashboard-Power-BI/README.md

 # Data Source

-The sales data is stored in CSV format, divided into two files.
+The sales data is stored in CSV format, and divided into two files.
 The project unfolded through the following steps:

-  1. * Extract the data * : The sales data was extracted from the provided CSV files.
+  1. **Extract the Data:** The sales data was extracted from the provided CSV files.
+  2. **Transform the Data:** Power BI's Power Query editor was utilized to transform and clean the raw data, making it suitable for analysis.
+  3. **Load the Data in Power BI:** The transformed data was loaded into Power BI for visualization and analysis.

+# Project Learning

+Throughout this project, the application of the following key skills and techniques took precedence:

+  1. **Interactive Dashboard Creation:** Developed an interactive dashboard facilitating seamless exploration of online sales data for users.
+  2. **Advanced Visualization Techniques:** Implemented complex parameters, filters, and slicers to enable dynamic and detailed data exploration.
+  3. **Data Manipulation and Calculation:** Created connections, joined new tables and performed calculations to manipulate data and enhance visualizations.
+  4. **Customized Visualizations:** Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.